 The following day, you should have some vision, although usually quite blurry to start with.
 This should improve within 24-48 hours.
 It is normal for the eye to be a little inflamed, gritty, and watery after surgery.
 You should aim to have a restful couple of days.
-You can drive when you feel comfortable and confident, and when you are able to read a car number plate at 20 metres (about three car lengths).
+You can drive when you feel comfortable and confident, and when you are able to read a car number plate at 20 metres (about three car lengths), usually less than one week.